Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-DQukmGvnZbE.md

 ### Transcript

-> sounds dope, can we paint lizard doggers in update four i don't think so
+> sounds dope, can we paint lizard doggers in update four I don't think so